Manuel Locatelli: 2016–17 season

-He made his season debut in a 1–0 victory over Sampdoria appearing as a second-half substitute.
+He made his season debut in a 1–0 victory over Sampdoria, appearing as a second-half substitute.
 On 2 October 2016, after coming on as a substitute for captain Riccardo Montolivo, Locatelli scored his first Serie A goal with his first ever shot, in a dramatic 4–3 win over Sassuolo.
 Beginning the season on the bench, Locatelli received his first start of the season on 16 October at Chievo, taking over the deep-lying playmaker role in midfield vacated by Montolivo, who suffered a long-term injury over the international break.
 On 22 October, Locatelli scored with his second ever Serie A shot on target, the only goal in a rival match against Juventus, a strike with the outside of his right foot that hit the underside of the crossbar, and rifled past keeper Gianluigi Buffon.

 Following a series of excellent performances, Locatelli received and accepted the offer to extend his contract until 30 June 2020, with the rise in pay.

 On 25 January 2017, Locatelli was sent off for the first time of his career after receiving two yellow cards in 2016–17 Coppa Italia Quarter Final match against Juventus.

 2017–18 season

 Locatelli began the season as a starter in the second leg of Milan's Europa League qualification match against CS U Craiova, playing a vital role in Milan's 2–0 win on 3 August 2017.
-However, Montolivo's eventual recovery combined with the arrival of Lucas Biglia and frequent changes of formation under Vincenzo Montella started to limit his playing time.
+However, Montolivo's eventual recovery, combined with the arrival of Lucas Biglia and frequent changes of formation under Vincenzo Montella, started to limit his playing time.

-In November 2017, Montella was dismissed and replaced by Gennaro Gattuso who also viewed Locatelli as more of a backup for either Biglia or Montolivo than a starting lineup player.
+In November 2017, Montella was dismissed and replaced by Gennaro Gattuso, who also viewed Locatelli as more of a backup for either Biglia or Montolivo than a starting lineup player.
 He finished the season with only 15 starts (of which only 5 were in Serie A) and 18 sub-ins.

 Sassuolo

-In the summer of 2018, Milan loaned in Tiémoué Bakayoko and suggested that Locatelli joins one of the lower-ranking Serie A teams on loan, preferably without a buy-out option.
+In the summer of 2018, Milan loaned in Tiémoué Bakayoko and suggested that Locatelli join one of the lower-ranking Serie A teams on loan, preferably without a buy-out option.
 Locatelli agreed to depart yet submitted a full transfer request, later citing a perceived lack of trust in him from the club as the main reason for his decision.
 On 13 August 2018, Locatelli transferred to Sassuolo on loan with an obligation to buy.
 In his debut season for the neroverdi he made 31 appearances and scored 3 goals (against Catania in Coppa Italia and Cagliari and Chievo Verona in Serie A).